1 2 Orientation To Your Manikin: The Secret Trick Every Rehab Therapist Swears By

 Understanding Vital Sign Capabilities

 This matters because your approach to assessment changes based on what's available.
-With some manikins, you practice the technique of taking blood pressure — inflating the cuff, listening with your stethoscope, noting the numbers.
+Now, with some manikins, you practice the technique of taking blood pressure — inflating the cuff, listening with your stethoscope, noting the numbers.
 With others, you read the numbers from a monitor and focus on interpreting what they mean for the patient scenario.

 Learning the Software and Controls